TxnLab/use-wallet-js/README.md

 Each wallet you wish to support must be included in the `wallets` array.

-To initialize wallets with default options, pass the wallet ID using the `WALLET_ID` enum.
+To initialize wallets with default options, pass the wallet ID using the `WalletId` enum.
 To use custom options, pass an object with the `id` and `options` properties.

 > **Note:** WalletConnect's `projectId` option is required.
 You can get a project ID by registering your application at https://cloud.walletconnect.com/